Azure/azure-api-management-devops-resource-kit/docs/AzDO-Example.md

-# Continuos Integration and Continuos Deployment using Azure DevOps - AzDO
+# Continuos Integration and Continuos Deployment using Azure DevOps

 The following instructions demonstrate how to deploy the contents of this example repository using Azure DevOps Repos and Azure DevOps Pipelines.